Introduction to Boating - One-Day Intensive Courses

 Fleetwood Bac

 One of the most popular acts ever to grace Crick's stage, Fleetwood Bac return for the third time as Sunday headliners for Crick Boat Show 2024.
-Fleetwood Bac are the world’s first and best Fleetwood Mac Tribute Band, endorsed by Mick Fleetwood himself, the only Mac tribute to authentically replicate the classic 'Rumours' line-up and rated by The Times newspaper as one of the U.K.'s top 5 tributes, alongside The Bootleg Beatles, Bjorn Again and the Counterfeit Stones.
+Fleetwood Bac are the world’s first and best Fleetwood Mac Tribute Band, the only Mac tribute to authentically replicate the classic 'Rumours' line-up and rated by The Times newspaper as one of the U.K.'s top 5 tributes, alongside The Bootleg Beatles, Bjorn Again and the Counterfeit Stones.

 The sound, the look, the mystical atmosphere and on-stage chemistry are all portrayed with the passion and energy that got the seal of approval from ‘Big Daddy’ Mick, and built up an excellent reputation amongst Mac fans through numerous tours and festival appearances all over the U.K. and Europe.